rng-dynamics/ping-fox/README.md

 This makes sure that `PingSender::recieve` is never called without a previous call to `PingSender::send_to`.

-The following example describes how to configure ping-fox, how to send an echo message and how to receive an echo reply message.
+The following example describes how to configure ping-fox and how to send and receive an echo messages and its response.

 ```
 # Cargo.toml